classgraph/classgraph/README.md

 /**
  * Returns the list of interfaces on the classpath that extend a given
  * superinterface.
-Should be called after scan(), and returns matching interfaces
+Should be called after .scan(), and returns matching interfaces
  * whether or not a SubinterfaceMatchProcessor was added to the scanner before the
- * call to scan().
+ * call to .scan().
 Does not call the classloader the matching interfaces, just
  * returns their names.
  *
  * @param superInterface